marinednadude/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP.md

 pcr_0_1: 1
 inhibition_check_0_1: not applicable
 inhibition_check: not applicable
-thermocycler: Applied Biosystems Veriti 96-well Thermalcycler
+thermocycler: Applied Biosystems Veriti 96-well thermal cycler
 assay_name: ssu12sv5v6_mifish_u_mod
 assay_validation: The assay has been validated through mutli-step in-silico, in-vitro, and in-situ validations.
 In addition to repeat analysis with alternate assays and intra/inter species tests.
 See BeBOP for citations.
 targetTaxonomicAssay: 12S rRNA gene sequencing targeting the V5-V6 region using primers MiFish-U-F_mod and MiFish-U-R